 27 km descending from Lachung La

-This place is also a useful halt in Manali- Leh highway, you can find few guest houses in Pang.
-Health check camps organized by the army is available here.
-The road to Pang is most worse one.
-You can spend your second night of your journey here as you can save 81 km for your next day journey instead of staying at Sarchu.
+In Pang, the unique soil formation in mountains attracts many tourists.
+This place can also be considered as a useful halt in Manali- Leh highway as you can find few guest houses in Pang.
+One can find an army transit camps in Pang and health check camps organized by the army is also available here.
+The road to Pang is the most worse one in the entire Manali-Leh highway which I have experienced.
+You can spend the second night of your journey here instead of staying at Sarchu thereby saving 81 km on your next day journey.
+But do consider the altitude as Pang is at a higher altitude than Sarchu which will account for headaches and mountain sickness.

 4 km ascending from Pang, straight stretch of 40 km